 Release Date: the 15th of August 2019

 Quentin Tarantino’s inability to separate fiction and reality climaxes in Once Upon a Time…in Hollywood.
 It marks the director’s first film since his long-time producer Harvey Weinstein was exiled from Hollywood.
-It is rare misfire underlining how the once vaunted ‘Tarantino universe’ is no longer a tenuously connected filmography but a mirror of the director’s bleak consciousness.
+It is a rare misfire underlining how the once vaunted ‘Tarantino universe’ is no longer a tenuously connected filmography but a mirror of the director’s bleak consciousness.